srimuthurajesh/Tech-Notes/Java/Language/java_questions.md

 8. What is iterator and list_iterator
 9. What is difference between collection and collections
 10. What is CopyOnWriteArrayList
 11. How HashMap handles collision
+12. What is the difference between poll() and remove() in queue?

 Miscellenous questions:
 1. Why we overrider hashcode and equals?